popiol/codepipeline/terraform/README.md

-Put all your terraform files in this folder
+Put all terraform files in this folder.